-

 Designing the future of in-car interactive entertainment

-Sponsored by Icon Incar, IGT-Lab is a research and development project team, currently developing an interactive in-car game for L5 autonomous mobility in the form of Unity-based immersive and interactive musical rhythm game.
+Sponsored by Icon Incar, IGT-Lab is a research and development project team.
+We developed an interactive music game for autonomous mobility, and a prototyping pipeline for future in-car entertainment experiences.

 • Project Goal: Design, build, and deliver an in-car interactive entertainment experience using Icon Incar’s proprietary prototyping platform, Isotope.